akeneo/pim-helpcenter/content/updates/2020-12/3-Study-your-product-quality-score-in-your-BI-tools.md

 ---

 # Deliver your product quality scores to other applications
-::: meta-data type="New" features="Quality, Connectivity" available="mid-December" link-to-doc="TODO"
+::: meta-data type="New" features="Quality, Connectivity" available="mid-December" link-to-doc="https://api.akeneo.com/concepts/products.html#product"

 Are you interested in sending your product quality score to third-party applications to compare this score to relevant metrics, such as the number of sales or the number of product returns?
 Or maybe, you'd like to know on your website, which products should be highlighted according to the quality of their enrichment level?
 Well, great news!
 It is now possible thanks to an evolution of our Rest API.